orangeduck/mpc/README.md

 } mpc_result_t;
 ```

 where `mpc_val_t *` is synonymous with `void *` and simply represents some pointer to data - the exact type of which is dependant on the parser.
-For almost all of the basic parsers the return type for a successful parser will be `char *`.

 * * *